US Trade Deal with Indonesia Faces Serious Challenges Amid Allegations of Backtracking - PRESS AI WORLD

 Credited from: SCMP

-• US officials express concerns that Indonesia's changes could lead to worse trade agreements.
+• US officials express concerns over Indonesia's reluctance to adhere to the deal's specifics.

 SHARE THIS ARTICLE: